Murnau am Staffelsee: Modern era

 From 1632 to 1648, Murnau was occupied by Swedish and French troops during the Thirty Years' War.
 Plague broke out in 1634.
 The church of Saint Nikolaus was rebuilt between 1717 and 1734.
 In 1722 the town was granted the right to hold the Leonhardimarkt and Skapuliermarkt fairs.

 In 1803 the Ettal Abbey was dissolved, the office of Pfleger was abolished and Murnau was assigned to the district court of Weilheim.
-The town suffered a major fire in 1835 and was subsequently almost completely rebuilt, leading to the enclosed townscape seen today.
-During World War II a POW camp for Polish officers was located here.
+The town suffered a major fire in 1835 and subsequently was almost completely rebuilt, leading to the enclosed townscape seen today.
 In 1879 the Weilheim to Murnau railway opened.
 Ten years later in 1889 the connection to Garmisch opened, followed by the line to Oberammergau in 1900.

 20th century

-On the initiative of Emanuel von Seidls, the site of Murnau changed completely at the start of the 20th century.

-In 1908 two pairs of artists (Gabriele Münter and Vassily Kandinsky; and Marianne von Werefkin and Alexej Jawlensky stayed in Murnau at the same time to paint together.
+In 1908 two pairs of artists (Gabriele Münter and Vassily Kandinsky; and Marianne von Werefkin and Alexej Jawlensky) stayed in Murnau at the same time to paint together.
 Through their pictures of Murnau and its scenery, which they continued to paint until 1914, the market town became famous to a worldwide art audience.
 In the history of art, this period before the First World War is called the "Murnau Era".

 This period is directly connected to these four artists and marks stylistically the development from expressionism to abstract art.
 Today, the Münter-Haus ("Russian House"), where Münter moved in 1909 with Kandinsky, is one of the most prominent cultural attractions of Murnau; as is also the Castle Museum with its art collection.

-In 1923 many citizens of Murnau took part in Hitler's putsch in Munich and received the blood order.
-In the Reichstag elections in 1924 the Nazi Party, who performed poorly overall in Germany, obtained nearly 33% of the vote in Murnau.
-From 1923 to 1933 the author Ödön von Horváth lived and worked in Murnau.
+From 1923 to 1933 the author Ödön von Horváth lived and worked in Murnau; he was an opponent of the Nazis.
 In 1924 a private girls' high school (later a Gymnasium) was founded.
 A new hospital, founded by Dr. hc James Loeb, was built in 1932.
-In the Reichstag elections in March 1933, 55.8% of the voters of Murnau voted for the Nazi Party.

-During the Nazi era (1938), Murnau received a garrison of mountain troops for the first time.
-Christoph Probst, born and raised in Murnau, was executed in 1943 in Munich.
-During the Second World War, Polish officers were imprisoned in the Werdenfelser barracks, which housed the Oflag VII-A POW camp.
+Some citizens of Murnau took part in Hitler's putsch in Munich and received the Blood Order.
+During the Nazi era, Murnau received a garrison of mountain troops for the first time.
+During World War II, Polish officers were imprisoned in the Werdenfelser barracks, which housed the Oflag VII-A POW camp.
+In 1941, the Oflag 57 POW camp was established in Murnau, but was soon relocated to Ostrołęka in German-occupied Poland.

+Christoph Probst was born and raised in Murnau.
+In Munich he joined the White Rose an anti-Nazi group.
+The Gestapo arrested a few of its inner circle.
+Along with the Geschwister Scholl, the 23-years-old Probst was found guilty after a two-hour trial, and beheaded by guillotine the same day February 22, 1943.